lambdacasserole/avogadrio/README.md

 A couple of files need changing to get the site working for you.

 1. Copy `config/config.yaml.dist` and rename it to `config.yaml`.
 Fill in the fields according to their descriptions and save.
-2. For `chem_name_lookup_service` I recommend setting it to `https://cactus.nci.nih.gov/chemical/structure/$name/smiles`.
-3. For `sourire_service` you'll want to point it to your local [Sourire](https://github.com/tmoerman/sourire) server.
-For example `http://localhost:8080/molecule/$smiles`.
+2. For `sourire_service` you'll want to point it to your local [Sourire](https://github.com/tmoerman/sourire) server.
+For example `http://localhost:8080/`.
-4. Create a file at `templates/_analytics.txt` for your analytics code.
+3. Create a file at `templates/_analytics.txt` for your analytics code.
 Leave it blank if you like, but you must create it.

 ## Building
 Clone the project down and open the folder in your favourite editor.
 It's a JetBrains PhpStorm project but you can use whichever paid/free software takes your fancy.